The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 # Ninjutsus/Mudras (GCDs)

-Ninjutsu sets off a global cooldown of 1.5 seconds upon use, not reducible by Huton or skill speed, and each use of a ninjutsu will use up one ninjutsu charge.
+Ninjutsu sets off a global cooldown of 1.5 seconds upon use, not reducible by Huton or skill speed, and each use of a Ninjutsu will use up one Ninjutsu charge.
 Mudras have a shared two charges, a charge time of 20 seconds per charge, and can only be started when a normal GCD could be started.
 Instead of a 2.5 or 1.5 second GCD, the mudras themselves only give a 0.5 second GCD.
-Using the first mudra will instantly consume a ninjutsu charge and grant a six-second buff.
-If a ninjutsu is not executed within these six seconds then the charge is lost.
+Using the first mudra will instantly consume a Ninjutsu charge and grant a six-second buff.
+If a Ninjutsu is not executed within these six seconds then the charge is lost.
 Inputting two of the same mudra in a combination, or using any other action while the buff is active (including Sprint, food, tinctures, role actions, Limit Break, etc.) will result in a Rabbit Medium, or "Bunny."

 ![Ten](https://xivapi.com/i/002000/002901_hr1.png)\
 **Ten**